 Plaza de Mayo is the heart of Argentina.
 This historic square is the stage where the argentina people have expressed their happiest and saddest historic events.
 As the main square of a country full of passion and struggles, no one can say he has been to Buenos Aires if he didn’t visit the Plaza de Mayo.
 If you want to know better this place join our Free tours in the city center.

-Man has always had the need to express himself artistically and visually; going back 12,000 years paintings inside caves depicted animals (mammoths, deer-like creature in Europe, Guanacos in Argentina) that hunter-gatherers stalked for food.
-Along with these images theses Cro-Magnon men and women would also take pigments of various colors and put them in their mouth, place their hand against the wall and spit the pigment over the top leaving the silhouette (negative image) of the human hand painted on the wall, this could be described as the world’s earliest stencil
+Man has always had the need to express himself artistically and visually.
+Going back 12,000 years, paintings inside caves depicted animals.
+Mammoths, deer-like creature in Europe, Guanacos in Argentina that hunter-gatherers stalked for food.
+Along with these images Cro-Magnon men and women used to take pigments of various colors and put them in their mouth.
+Then, place their hand against the wall and spit the pigment over the top leaving the silhouette (negative image) of the human hand painted on the wall.
+This is the world’s earliest stencil.

 Buenos Aires is so big and amazing that it will take you at least 4 o 5 days to see what is a must to know it.
 If you have a few days more to spare or you want to get out of the big city you can consider one of this day trips: